Arty-j/loan_analyzer/README.md

-# Loan Qualifier Application
+# **Loan Qualifier Application**
+---

-This application allows a user to enter basic financial data and compare it to a selected database of bank loans.
-With simple, easy to answer questions about their debt, income, desired loan amount, and home value this loan can filter for loans they qualify for, and save them to a csv file.
-The user can elect the csv file name and use it for reference or conversion to another file type to share with others.
+**This application allows a user to enter basic financial data and compare it to a user selected data file of bank loans.
+With simple, easy to answer questions about debt, income, desired loan amount, and asset value, this application can filter for qualifing loans listed in the data file.
+The user then has the choice to save the qualifying loans to a csv file for future reference or sharing with others.**

-This application is used as a learning project in conjuction with the UC Berkeley FinTech Bootcamp.
+*This application is used as a learning project in conjuction with the UC Berkeley FinTech Bootcamp.*

-##Technologies
+##**Technologies**
 This project leverages Python 3.7 with the following packages: fire - for the commmand line interface and entry-point questionary - for interactive user prompts